tncma/digitaldreamers/README.md

 Project 1 - COMPLIANT BOX
 -------------------------

-Technology - Andriod
+Technology - Andriod and web services
 Description  -
 Android application for grievance system at a municipality level

+The data communication between the server and client would be done using web services built on google app engine

 Citizen – User.
 User reports an issue / complaint
 Can add and close a resolved complaint